 This Acadia National Park tour will tell you about the Native American legends inspired by constellations, too!

 If you are an animal lover like me, autumn in Acadia gives you plenty of opportunities to find them!

-The park is home to 250 beaver ponds, including a huge one called… well, Beaver Pond!
+The park is home to 250 beaver ponds, including a huge one called Beaver Pond!
 And during the fall, beavers are at the height of their activity.
-After all, a long winter hibernation is coming up!
+After all, long winter hibernation is coming up!
 They’re super busy turning fallen trees into cozy homes.

 White-tailed deer will often make an appearance while you’re driving through the woods.
 Like the beavers, they’re prepping for winter too–– swapping their red summer coat for an insulated grey one.
 You can easily catch them darting between trees.

-If you’re VERY lucky, you might be able to see a moose!
-They’re easier to spot when the trees are bare and they can’t hide behind leaves.
+If you’re fortunate, you might be able to see a moose!
+They’re easier to spot when the trees are bare, and they can’t hide behind leaves.
 A moose can be up to six feet tall and 1000 pounds, so keep your distance if you find one!

 After the tourist season is over, you can enjoy the beaches all by yourself.
 No, these aren’t the kind of beaches where you sunbathe and swim–– these are rock beaches!
 Instead of fine sand, the coast is covered in pebbles.
 Pack a windbreaker to walk along the shore in the cool sea breeze.

-What makes Acadia beaches really unique?
-Check out all the awesome rock formations carved by the Atlantic Ocean.
+What makes Acadia beaches unique?
+Check out all the incredible rock formations carved by the Atlantic Ocean.
 Old Soaker, Thunder Hole, Monument Cove, and Boulder Beach are all impressive stone landmarks shaped by the powerful surf.
-My favorite is Sand Beach… which is not really covered with sand, but with crushed seashells and sea urchins!
+My favorite is Sand Beach which is not covered with sand but with crushed seashells and sea urchins!